github/opensource.guide/overviews/socialize/index.md

 <a id="watch-a-project" title="Watch A Project" class="toc-item"></a>
 # Watch a Project
 At some point you may want to stay up-to-date with a specific project.
-We've made this easy to do.
+This is similar to following a person, except the focus is narrowed to only events on that project.
+You can choose to have notifications for this project sent via email or viewable on the web by [configuring your settings](https://github.com/settings/notifications).
+Typical notifications would be comments on a Pull Request or an issue, or just a comment anywhere within the repository.

 Our friend the Octocat has a project called [Hello World] [1] that we'd like to watch.